tomas-fryza/vhdl-course/Labs/01-gates/README.md

 ## Lab assignment

-1. Link to your GitHub repository.
+1. Submit the GitHub link to your `Digital-electronics-1` repository.

 2. Verification of basic Boolean postulates.
 Submit:
     * VHDL code (`design.vhd`),
-    * screenshot with simulated time waveforms,
+    * Screenshot with simulated time waveforms,
-    * link to your public EDA playground.
+    * Link to your public EDA Playground example.

 3. Verification of Distributive laws.
 Submit:
     * VHDL code (`design.vhd`),
-    * screenshot with simulated time waveforms,
+    * Screenshot with simulated time waveforms,
-    * link to your public EDA playground.
+    * Link to your public EDA Playground example.

-The deadline for submitting the assignment is before the start of the next laboratory exercise.
+The deadline for submitting the task is the day before the next laboratory exercise.
 Use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.